CVE-2026-35009: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets

 Technical Summary

 CVE-2026-35009 is a reflected cross-site scripting vulnerability in Open ISES Tickets prior to version 3.44.2.
-The issue exists in add_note.php where the ticket_id GET parameter is not properly neutralized before being embedded into a hidden input field's VALUE attribute.
-Authenticated attackers can exploit this by crafting a URL with malicious JavaScript in the ticket_id parameter, which executes when visited by a user.
-This vulnerability allows script injection but requires user interaction and authentication.
-The CVSS 4.0 score is 5.1 (medium severity).
-No patch or official remediation level is currently documented.
+The issue exists in add_note.php where the ticket_id GET parameter is directly inserted into a hidden input field's VALUE attribute without proper neutralization.
+Authenticated attackers can exploit this by crafting a URL containing malicious JavaScript in the ticket_id parameter, which executes in the context of the victim's browser when the URL is accessed.
+This vulnerability can lead to script execution attacks but requires user interaction and authentication.

 Potential Impact